Publius-Huldah's Blog

 What does the quoted phrase (the so-called “exceptions clause”) mean?

 a) Alex Glashausser of Washburn University School of Law, says the phrase means that Congress may extend the supreme Court’s “original” (trial) jurisdiction to include more cases than just (1) Those affecting Ambassadors, other public Ministers & Consuls, and (2) Those in which a State is a Party.
-Glashausser’s view is COMPLETELY WRONG & UNCONSTITUTIONAL!
+But what he says is not true.
 Congress may not unilaterally amend the Constitution by expanding the supreme Court’s “original” jurisdiction!

-b) Some conservatives, such as David Barton of Wallbuilders, say the phrase means that Congress may withdraw from the federal courts authority to hear certain types of cases.
-That is also incorrect.
+b) Some, such as David Barton of Wallbuilders, claim the phrase means that Congress may withdraw from the federal courts authority to hear certain types of cases.
 It is true that the federal courts have been hearing cases which they are not authorized by Art.
 III, Sec.
 2, to hear; but the remedy for that is impeachment & removal of the usurping judges.
 The “exceptions clause” does not permit Congress to diminish the enumerated powers of the federal courts!

-c) Alexander Hamilton explains the original meaning of the phrase in Federalist No. 81.
+c) Alexander Hamilton explains the genuine meaning of the phrase in Federalist No. 81.
 When we have sworn to support the Constitution, then we must defend it or we violate our Oaths.
 If we reject the original intent of the Constitution – the meaning it was understood to have when it was ratified – then we don’t have a Constitution.
-All we have is a pack of judges, law professors & others running around spewing out their own personal evolving opinions as to what they think the provisions in Our Constitution mean.
-That is the rule of men – and they want to be “the men” making the rules.

 3. Let us examine these views: